Sir Thomas Birkin, 1st Baronet

-Sir Thomas Isaac Birkin, 1st Baronet JP DL (15 February 1831 – 16 January 1922) was a Nottingham lace manufacturer.
+Sir Thomas Isaac Birkin, 1st Baronet JP DL (15 February 1831 – 16 January 1922) was a British lace manufacturer, living in Nottingham.

 Early life

 He was born on 15 February 1831, the second son of Richard Birkin (1805–1870), who founded the family lace-making business.

 Career

 After his father retired in 1856, his sons Richard Jr and Thomas took over, until Richard Jr retired in 1862, and Thomas was left in sole charge.

 By 1898, the business had been split into two companies, Birkin and Co (fancy lace), and T. I. Birkin and Co (lace curtains), both headquartered at Broadway, Nottingham.
 They had expanded internationally, with large factories in Saxony and Chester, Pennsylvania, US.

 Birkin was a magistrate, and a Deputy Lieutenant of Nottinghamshire, of which he was the High Sheriff in 1892.
 He was a director of the Great Northern Railway.

 Personal life

 He married Harriet Tebbutt (1835-1921), on 9 October 1856, and they had nine children: